stockgit/book_api/README.md

 🚀 1.
 Run from Your IDE (IntelliJ, VS Code, Eclipse)
 If your main class is annotated with @SpringBootApplication, just:
-- Right-click the class (e.g. BookApplication.java)
+- Right-click the class (e.g. BookApiApplication.java)
 - Select Run 'BookApiApplication'
   This launches the embedded server (usually Tomcat) and starts your app.